 Our mission includes educating residents in Laurens County about the importance of our natural resources and the consequences of ignoring our soil and water resources.
 Our education is accomplished in a variety of formats.
 The funding for the educational programs comes from the generosity of residents becoming Affiliate Members.
 Please see the Get Involved page for more specific information about becoming an Affiliate Member.

-Our Board of Commissioners (as pictured above), Jay Wham, Michael Seymour (Vice-Chair), Sarah Daniels, David Coggins (Treasurer), and Calvin Robertson (Chairman) are vital to our organization.
+Our Board of Commissioners (as pictured above), Nelson Crisp, Michael Seymour, Jay Wham, Patrick Jackson, and David Coggins.
 We could not ask for better leadership.

 We have a meeting on the 4th Tuesday of every month in the USDA board room.
 The public is welcome to attend.